Pan-Smithsonian Cryo-Initiative

 NMNH Biorepository (National Museum of Natural History) Bird, amphibian, fish, mammal, reptile, insect, plant, and ecological samples are stored in this MD-based facility, opened in 2011.

-SCBI Biorepository (Smithsonian Conservation Biology Institute/National Zoo) (planned opening, 2018) SCBI is renovating a building into a biorepository and cryo-preservation laboratory in Front Royal, Va., creating a world-class biodiversity preservation program with cell line capability.
+Front Royal Biorepository (National Zoo & Conservation Biology Institute) In 2020, NZCBI opened a biorepository and cryo-preservation laboratory in Front Royal, Va., creating a world-class biodiversity preservation program with cell line capability.

 STRI Frozen Collection (Smithsonian Tropical Research Institute) STRI houses their valuable neotropical vertebrate and invertebrate collection at their Naos Island Laboratories.